 According to Kinney, the lightweight mesh upper allows flexibility and ventilation while adequately supporting the ankle, and the gel technology in the sole adds comfort and stability.

-As a personal trainer for women and a weight loss coach who helps women meet their goals through exercise, I advise my clients to wear what feels comfortable to them.
+This writer is a personal trainer for women and a weight loss coach.
+As someone who helps women meet their goals through exercise, I advise my clients to wear what feels comfortable to them.
 Even if the shoe fits and is supposedly the best for walking, be sure to make your own assessment and wear a shoe that doesn't cause pain after or during a workout.

 Here are a few of our favorite walking shoes that will help stabilize and support your walking workouts: